See How Easily You Can Get Fitter

 Karen Salmansohn ‧ Self-help book author and award-winning designer

 We are increasingly conditioned to think of healthy food as expensive, because of the price of meat, fish and dairy, the rise of 'superfoods' and the higher cost of organic produce.
 Yet, nutritious food needn’t cost a fortune.
-Fresh made chia seed smoothies are an expensive luxury but basic nourishment – carrots, lentils, potatoes – is cheap as potato chips.
+Fresh-made chia seed smoothies are an expensive luxury, but basic nourishment – carrots, lentils, potatoes – is cheap as potato chips.

 TIP: If you’ve got a week’s menu planned ahead, you can buy whatever is in season, which makes fresh food significantly cheaper.